 Perhaps it’s no surprise with my interest in the numinous that I believe that the best way to describe what I’m doing with Loki is “nurturing his spirit.”
 I don’t necessarily need him to be the kind of dog that jumps immediately when I bark.
 Don’t get me wrong.
 I do want him to listen, but I don’t expect instant obedience.
 I want him to find his own sense of self-confidence.
 I want him to be free, yet safe.
 Basically, I want him to become the best “Loki” he can be.
 That may mean that he will drive me nuts from time to time (and he does).
 That’s fine I don’t want him to be an automaton.
 I’m not domineering over him.
 Rather, when he and I are at our best, we’re a team.

 I generally hesitate to identify simply as a “dog trainer”.
 That can mean different things to different people.
 My current favorite way to describe myself is a modern, science-based trainer who uses force-free methods.
-It’s long-winded, but it sets me apart from schools of thought that I don’t want to be associated with.
+It’s a long-winded way to say “positive dog trainer”, but it sets me apart from schools of thought that I don’t want to be associated with.

 Intentionality is important to me.
 When I approach dog training, I don’t just grab a method and run with it.
 I have questions.
 How does it work?
 Why does it work?
 What are some pitfalls?
 What are the side effects?